This post may include affiliate links; for details, see our disclosure policy.

 Looking for kohlrabi recipes?
-Neither Alex nor I had ever heard of kohlrabi until just a few years ago, when we were browsing the farmer’s market.
+Neither Alex nor I had ever heard of kohlrabi until a few years ago, when we were browsing the farmer’s market.
 A kind farmer saw me looking intently at the green and purple vegetables, and he slipped a bulb to for free, “just to see I what I thought of it.”
 I’m embarrassed to admit the poor kohlrabi turned shriveled before I got the time—or courage—to attempt eating it.

 So the next year, we started to ask around at the farmer’s market: “What can you do with kohlrabi?”
 The first answer we heard was to slice the kohlrabi bulb and eat it raw on a salad.
 We promptly tried it and it turns out, it’s pretty delicious.
 The crisp slices have a refreshing taste similar to a broccoli stem.